 Steven Gregory has practiced law and Disruptive Resolution for 28 years.

-Steven Gregory is an attorney, mediator and arbitrator focused on alternative dispute resolution, collaborative law, and securities mediation and arbitration.
-He is the author of the novel Cold Winter Rain.
+Steven Gregory is an attorney, mediator and arbitrator focused on resolving personal and business disputes through mediation, arbitration, collaborative law, and litigation.
 Mr. Gregory is a frequent presenter on alternative dispute resolution topics to fellow members of the bar.

 Steven Gregory’s education includes: The University of Alabama School of Law (J.D.
 1991); The University of Alabama Graduate School of Arts & Sciences (M.F.A.
 1982); The University of Alabama School of Arts & Sciences (B.A.
 1975).
 Mr. Gregory is the author of “Beesley v.
 Hartford Fire Insurance Company, Walton v.
 Cowin Equipment Co., Inc., and Walker v.
 Anderson Electrical Connectors: Jury Trials in Title VII Actions?”
 42 Ala.
 L. Rev. 1389 (Spring 1991), and he presented a paper on consumer class actions at a symposium sponsored by the Center for International Legal Studies in Salzburg, Austria, in 2010.
 He is also the author of a novel, Cold Winter Rain, a collection of short stories, A Summer’s Dream, and a short novella, Serena’s Ring.